 The political import of this act of body-snatching can hardly be overstated.
 Ptolemy insulted and humiliated Perdiccas at the same time that he told the world that he considered himself and his land of Egypt to be the most worthy heirs to Alexander’s legacy — so much so that the great leader’s body deserved to reside with him.
 Perdiccas, for his part, knew that he had no choice: before he could march back to Macedonia in triumph, he must assemble an army to take back from Ptolemy the land of Egypt and the body of Alexander.

 Nevertheless, Perdiccas seemingly still had much going for him.
 Certainly his reputation as the finest of all Alexander’s generals was not unearned.
 And the army he led to Egypt was still daunting on the face of it, both well-seasoned and well-equipped.
-At its head walked one of the most awe-inspiring sights in the history of warfare: a van of immense war elephants, the tanks of ancient warfare, an innovation which the Macedonians had borrowed from the peoples of the East after experiencing first-hand the terror they could provoke.
+At its head walked one of the most awe-inspiring sights in the history of warfare: a van of immense armored elephants, the tanks of ancient warfare, which the Macedonians had recruited along with their human handlers from the peoples of the East after experiencing first-hand the terror they could provoke.

 The army entered Egypt in the summer of 321 BC at the northeastern edge of the Nile Delta, crossing the border at a well-known natural ford in the first of the delta’s many tributaries.
 Just beyond lay a fort known as the Fort of Camels, which at first appeared to be all but undefended.
 But at the last moment the army of Ptolemy rushed in from the west to man its walls, having been alerted to Perdiccas’s movements in the end despite his best efforts.
 Diodorus describes the battle that followed: